-Below, an example of the different type of Mercury keys: (Mercury brand had only transponder and non-trasnponder keys)
+Below, an example of the different type of Mercury keys: (Mercury brand had transponder and non-trasnponder keys only)

 The next image is of a Mercury key that has a transponder chip in it and therefore NEEDS to be coded.
 The chip is located inside the cover at the top.

 The next image is of a Mercury key that doesn’t contain a chip and therefore DOES NOT NEED to be coded.
 It’s a simple metal key.

 Q: I lost my 2001 Mercury car key, and have no spare.
 I need to know how long does it take and do you make replacement Mercury key?

 A: Generally speaking, for a new Ford key or fob, the process should take between one hour to two, depends on the year make and model of the car.

 If codes are available, this process is even faster.

-In addition, we offer 24/7 complete automotive locksmith services for all Mercury models including Emergency lockout service, car keys replacement, ignition repair and more.
+Finally, remember that we offer fast 24/7 automotive locksmith services for all Mercury models including Emergency lockout service, car keys replacement, ignition repair, and more

 Q: Can I get a Mercury key replacement by VIN?